Sargon II: Early reign and rebellions

 Sargon's reign began with large-scale resistance against his rule in Assyria's heartland.
 Although quickly suppressed, this political instability led several peripheral regions to regain independence.
 In early 721, Marduk-apla-iddina II, a Chaldean warlord of the Bit-Yakin tribe, captured Babylon, restored Babylonian independence after eight years of Assyrian rule and allied with the eastern realm of Elam.
 Though Sargon considered Marduk-apla-iddina's seizure of Babylonia to be unacceptable, an attempt to defeat him in battle near Der in 720 was unsuccessful.
 At the same time, Yahu-Bihdi of Hama in Syria assembled a coalition of minor states in the northern Levant to oppose Assyrian dominion.

 In addition to these revolts, Sargon may have had to deal with unfinished conflicts from Shalmaneser's reign.
-At some point in the 720s, the Assyrians captured Samaria after a siege lasting several years and ended the Kingdom of Israel.
+At some point in the 720s, the Assyrians captured Samaria after a siege lasting several years and ended the Kingdom of Israel, with its territory becoming the new Assyrian province of Samerina.
 Sargon claimed to have conquered the city, but it is more likely that Shalmaneser captured the city since both the Babylonian Chronicles and the Hebrew Bible viewed the fall of Israel as the signature event of his reign.
 Sargon's claim to conquering it may be related to the city being captured again after Yahu-Bihdi's revolt.
-Either Shalmaneser or Sargon ordered the dispersal of Samaria's population across the Assyrian Empire, following the standard resettlement policy.
+Either Shalmaneser or Sargon ordered the dispersal of the city of Samaria's population across the Assyrian Empire, following the standard resettlement policy.
 This specific resettlement resulted in the loss of the Ten Lost Tribes of Israel.
 In his inscriptions, Sargon claimed to have resettled 27,280 Israelites.
 Though likely emotionally damaging for the resettled populace, the Assyrians valued deportees for their labor and generally treated them well, transporting them in safety and comfort together with their families and belongings.